 3.1.
-PLC Self Test
+PLC Self-Test

-PLC self-test includes self-testing and diagnosis of a PLC under test.
-As required by DIN EN 61131-2, manufacturers of PLC systems must provide means for self-testing and diagnosing the operation of these systems.
+The PLC self-test includes the self-testing and diagnosis of the PLC under test.
+As required by DIN EN 61131-2, manufacturers of PLC systems must provide means for selftesting and diagnosing the operation of these systems.
 Furthermore, the self-test must allow a statement about the proper condition of a PLC system.